-Form N-400 is officially called the “Application for Naturalization.”
+Form N-400 is officially called the Application for Naturalization.
 You need to submit Form N-400 to U.S. Citizenship and Immigration Services (USCIS) to apply for U.S. citizenship.
-This article will explain if you qualify to file Form N-400, how to file and how much it costs, and how long USCIS will normally take to process your Form N-400.
+This article will explain if you qualify to file Form N-400, how to file, how much it costs, and how long USCIS will normally take to process your Form N-400.

-Who can file Form N-400?
+Who Can File Form N-400?

-Who can’t file Form N-400?
+Who Can’t File Form N-400?

 You shouldn’t use Form N-400 if you’re a child of a U.S. citizen and live abroad.
-Instead, you’ll file Form N-600 to get a certificate of citizenship (also called a “certificate of naturalization”).
+Instead, you’ll file Form N-600 to get a certificate of citizenship (also called a certificate of naturalization).
 People with “derived” or “acquired” citizenship also can’t file the N-400; they have a separate citizenship application.

 Like many immigration forms, Form N-400 has a government filing fee.
 It currently costs $725 to submit Form N-400.
 Of the $725 total, $640 goes to processing your form and $85 covers biometrics services.
 Applicants who are over 75 years old don’t have to pay the biometrics fee; their total will be $640.
 U.S. Citizenship and Immigration Services (USCIS) will not refund your filing fee whether they approve or deny your application.

-You can pay your filing fee with a personal check, cashier’s check, or money order payable specifically to “U.S. Department of Homeland Security.”
-If you address your check to any other name, even an abbreviation like “DHS” or “USDHS,” then USCIS will not process your payment.
+You can pay your filing fee with a personal check, cashier’s check, or money order payable to the U.S. Department of Homeland Security.
+If you address your check to any other name, even an abbreviation like DHS or USDHS, USCIS will not process your payment.
 You can also pay the fee with a credit card by completing and signing Form G-1450.

 Everyone who’s applying for naturalization must include supporting documents with their Form N-400 before filing it with U.S. Citizenship and Immigration Services (USCIS).
 You always must submit a photocopy of the front and back of your green card (also known as Form I-551 or the permanent resident card).

-In addition, depending on your specific circumstances like where you’re applying from and your green card type, you may also have to include one or more of these supporting documents:
+In addition, depending on your specific circumstances, like where you’re applying from and your green card type, you may also have to include one or more of these supporting documents:

-- Certified English translations of any required documents that are in a foreign language.
+Certified English translations of any required documents that are in a foreign language

-- Form N-648, Medical Certification for Disability Exceptions
+Form N-648, Medical Certification for Disability Exceptions

 You can find the full list of required documents and additional information for your specific circumstances on the USCIS website.
 You should only send copies of your original documents to USCIS.

-How do you file Form N-400?
+How Do You File Form N-400?

 You can submit Form N-400 either online through the U.S. Citizenship and Immigration Services (USCIS) website or by postal mail to a USCIS service center or lockbox.
 If you’re filing from abroad or applying for a fee waiver though, you must use the paper form and send it by mail.

 To submit the paper form, you have to download and print the form from USCIS’s website and complete it using black ink.
 The address you will mail your application package to will depend on the state you live in and the delivery service you use.
 You can find the correct mailing address on the USCIS website.
-To determine how early you can file Form N-400, you’ll first need to know if you meet the five-year rule or three-year rule.
-These rules refer to the amount of time you’ve been a U.S. lawful permanent resident.
+To file Form N-400 online, you have to create a USCIS online account on the USCIS website.
+With your online account, you can pay the fee online and upload copies of your supporting documents.

 Under the five-year rule, if you have held your green card for at least five years, you’re welcome to apply for naturalization as a U.S. citizen.
 But some green card applicants can file Form N-400 even earlier under the three-year rule.
 Specifically, spouses of U.S. citizens can apply for citizenship after having their green card for only three years if they have been married to their American partner for at least three years.

-Can you expedite Form N-400?
+Can You Expedite Form N-400?

 USCIS’s premium processing service does not apply to Form N-400.
 But you may be able to expedite your Form N-400’s processing if you get in touch with the USCIS Contact Center.
 To request expedited processing, you’ll need to have your receipt number and A-number on hand, as well as your personal copy of your application so you can provide any case details quickly and accurately.